ElkonLab/RNA-seq_length_bias/README.md

 Imports: cqn, edgeR

-All the counts data, length and gc content files are in Counts_data folder.
+All the counts data, length and gc content files are in the Counts_data folder.

 TNFa GSE64233 - Example
 =========================

-The file length\_bias\_analysis.R should be loacated in the the working directory.
-The counts file and the length and GC content file should be located in Counts\_data folder within the working directory.
 Set the R working directory to "RNA-seq_length_bias-master".

+The file length\_bias\_analysis.R should be located in the the working directory.
+The counts file and the length and GC content file should be located in the Counts\_data folder within the working directory.

 Step 1 : Filter genes
 ---------------------

-Create filtered counts file with genes that have at least 1.0 cpm in all replicates of at least one biological condition in the dataset, and have a length and GC content data.
-The output is a file with the suffix "cnts\_data\_Pgenes file.txt", this file is being used as a counts file input for the next steps.
+Create the filtered counts file with genes that have at least 1.0 cpm in all replicates of at least one biological condition, and have length and GC content data.
+The output is a file with the suffix "cnts\_data\_Pgenes.txt".
+This file will be used as the counts file input for the following steps.

 ``` r
 source("length_bias_analysis.R")